The five strings paradox

 - Nobody wants a poorly constructed product, no matter how cheap.
 So we never trade with quality.

-- Money doesn't grow on trees, so budget is quite inflexible too, moreover in the case of MVPs.
+- Money doesn't grow on trees, so the budget is quite inflexible too, especially in the case of MVPs.

 So that leaves us two manipulable strings to drive the project to a good port: complexity and scope.

-These are usually work in tandem mixed up but they are in fact separate concepts and we use 2 powerful tools to steer them:
+These usually work in tandem mixed up but they are separate concepts and we use 2 powerful tools to steer them:

-Scope hammering: we try hard to make a feature fit into a given timeframe, without breaking the essence of the feature and always thinking in delivering a complete thing.
-Always prefer a usable small feature instead of not usable half-assed complex feature.
+Scope hammering: We try hard to make a feature fit into a given timeframe, without breaking the essence of the feature and always thinking about delivering a complete thing.
+Always prefer a usable small feature instead of a not usable half-assed complex feature.

 Strive for simplicity

 We are firm believers that less is more.
-It's easier to say yes to everything and end up with a set of features that make the time string longer along with other strings (complexity, scope and budget most of the times).
+It's easier to say yes to everything and end up with a set of features that make the time string longer along with other strings (complexity, scope, and budget most of the time).
 While there's no intrinsic problem in doing so, it's extremely important to find a good balance between them.
-Specially when building an MVP or any other kind of product where time is a constraint (and sometimes, budget too).
+Especially when building an MVP or any other kind of product where time is a constraint (and sometimes, budget too).